respeecher/auto-odoo/README.md

 ssh and any you are running services on.
 In the case of services that are only used internally to your organization, like Odoo, it is a good security practice to restrict access to your organization's network (which remote employees can VPN into).
-That way, if there is a security flaw in Odoo, your installation will not immediately vulnerable to outside hackers.
+That way, if there is a security flaw in Odoo, your installation will not be immediately vulnerable to outside hackers.
 Setting up such a firewall is slightly more complicated when using dockerized services than otherwise.

 Note that our firewall will only restrict inbound connections.
 Restricting outbound connections can help security,